Monstera Adansonii Variegata

 Monstera Adandonii Variegata is mildly toxic if ingested so you should keep an eye on your pets or children.
 Thanks to its aerial roots it climbs trees, totems, wood or whatever it has nearby, so you can have fun experimenting with totems or other superficies to see how this grows.

 Images of Monstera Adansonii Variegata

-Monstera Adansonii care
+Monstera Adansonii Variegata care

 Wipe the leaves with a damp cloth and gently dry to keep them clean and healthy.

-- Don't let your Monstera remain in water.
+Don't let your Monstera remain in water.

 The videos might not be about exactly the same plant, but the same variety.
 In most cases, this not relevant because many of the varieties have the same requirements.